Opinion | The pandemic is triggering another disaster: Untreated diseases

 The pandemic has also taken a toll on programs for HIV, tuberculosis and malaria.
 Treatment for noncommunicable diseases, such as diabetes, cancer, hypertension and cardiovascular attacks, have been hit by shortages of staff, hospital beds and personal protective equipment during the pandemic, among other things.

-If there is a shred of good news in this grim outlook, it is that the long battles against polio and measles have produced trained and knowledgeable networks of health care workers and others who can work to counter the inevitable and destructive misinformation, and fight back against vaccine hesitancy.
+If there is a shred of good news in this grim outlook, it is that the long battles against polio and measles have produced trained and knowledgeable networks of health-care workers and others who can work to counter the inevitable and destructive misinformation, and fight back against vaccine hesitancy.
 The challenge ahead is to fight covid-19 and return to the vaccination campaign against other diseases at the same time.

 Read more: